-- Due to the facilitative nature of MSD projects it can take more time to see results.
+- · Due to the facilitative nature of MSD projects it can take more time to see results.
 At the same time, there is a demand for quick results.
 This leads to projects adopting a more direct way of working.
 One role of steering is to avoid that, i.e. manage expectations correctly inside and outside SDC. - It is difficult to be able to differentiate between underperformance and the need for more time to show results on the ground.
-Having early external reviews to see if the programs are progressing can be helpful.
-When it comes to scrutinizing, analysing and interpreting the resulting information, staff with high analytical capacities and a critical frame of mind are required. - The SCO does not always have the capacity to scrutinize reported impact figures thoroughly.
+Having early external reviews to see if the projects are progressing can be helpful.
+When it comes to scrutinising, analysing and interpreting the resulting information, staff with high analytical capacities and a critical frame of mind are required. - · The SCO does not always have the capacity to scrutinise reported impact figures thoroughly.
 Nevertheless, they need to be able to explain results as these results are often challenged: "I do not believe this huge outreach and impact.
 How is it calculated?"
-SCO and implementers need to find the appropriate communication channel to answer to these critics and to substantiate the results so future phases can be prepared.

-- Attributing observed changes to the projects intervention is still a challenge for many projects.
+SCO and implementers need to find the appropriate communication channel to answer to these critics and to substantiate the results so future phases can be prepared. - · Attributing observed changes to a project's intervention is still a challenge for many projects.
 It has been questioned whether it is even possible to link input and impact in highly complex environments such as markets.
-Projects have resorted to be rather at least partially correct than completely wrong in reporting why and how changes happened (or not) at each step of the results chains as a result of a project's facilitation. - The DCED Standard has significantly helped to increase the credibility of impact reporting and acts as a good tool for better project management.
+Projects have resorted to be rather at least partially correct than completely wrong in reporting why and how changes happened (or not) at each step of the results chains as a result of a project's facilitation. - The DCED Standard has significantly helped to increase the credibility of impact reporting and is a useful tool for better project management.
 In particular the results chains contribute to the strengthening of the results measurement as they require a structured strategic reflection process from activities up to the impact level.
-The clear definition of the indicators of change and the subsequent measurement of this change support the project management to make strategic decisions. - Many project have made the experience that working only with quantitative indicators does not answer some of the central questions about the quality of change in market systems.
+The clear definition of the indicators of change and the subsequent measurement of this change support the project management to make strategic decisions. - · Many projects have made the experience that working only with quantitative indicators does not answer some of the central questions about the quality of change in market systems.
 For example, empowerment processes (as part of systemic changes) as seen by women who are "the receiving end" of project interventions cannot be captured only with quantitative indicators.

-A separate e+i Network paper provides SDC programme managers with good practices for monitoring and measuring results in private sector development.
-Guidance on SDC's ARI's for Private Sector Development, Financial Sector Development, and Vocational Skills Development.

-The BEAM Exchange provides comprehensive guidance on monitoring in programmes using market systems approaches.

-BEAM produced a paper on attribution and causality in market systems development.

-DCED guidelines on Measuring Women's Economic Empowerment in Private Sector Development.

-More information on the DCED Standard.
+- · A separate IED Network paper provides SDC programme managers with good practices for monitoring and measuring results in private sector development.
+The Network also produced guidance on cost-benefit analysis and the DCED Standard for Results - · Working Aids on SDCs ARIs and TRIS for Private Sector Development, Financial Sector Development, and Vocational Skills Development. - · The BEAM Exchange provides comprehensive guidance on monitoring in programmes using market systems approaches. - · BEAM produced a paper on attribution and causality in market systems development. - · DCED guidelines on Measuring Women's Economic Empowerment in Private Sector - · More information on the DCED Standard.

-SDC's Conflict and Human Rights network provides a how to note with a set of thematic reference indicators for projects that adopt conflict sensitive programme management principles.